ku-nlp/ChatCollectionFramework/doc/manual.md

 Depending on the situation, not all levels need to be changed.
 The fewer changes, the better.

-In our case, we want first to override the App.join() method.
-The code can be found in ~/chat-collection-framework/server/base.py.
+In our case, we want first to override the _App.join()_ method.
+The code can be found in _~/chat-collection-framework/server/base.py_.
 It looks like this:

     def join(self, session, request):
         if 'clientTabId' not in request.form: